JzwOnly/web-template/README_EN.md

 Now in `tov-template`, we can use the form of `vite.config.[mode].ts` to support configuration files for different environments.

-1. Only vite.config.ts is selected when there is no specific mode.
+1. Only vite.config.mts is selected when there is no specific mode.
-2. When both vite.config.ts and vite.config.dev.ts exist, their configurations
+2. When both vite.config.mts and vite.config.dev.ts exist, their configurations
    are merged during development, with the configuration in vite.config.dev.ts having higher priority.
-3. When both vite.config.ts and vite.config.prod.ts exist, their configurations
+3. When both vite.config.mts and vite.config.prod.ts exist, their configurations
    are merged during production, with the configuration in vite.config.prod.ts having higher priority.